ichlubna/BlenderLUTExporter/README.md

 Standard is resolution of 33 which outputs 33x33x33 LUT file.
 Larger resolution leads to slower export and larger file.
 The higher the resolution, the more precisely does the LUT replicate the original colors.
-The reference display and view transform in the export dialogue is the color transform that is expected in the input strip.
+The reference Color Space in the export dialogue is the color transform that is expected in the input strip.
+If the strip has different Color Space, it can be changed in the LUT import dialogue.
+It marks the original color profile that is expected to be used on the footage before applying the LUT.

 ![LUT export in Blender](images/LUTExport.gif "LUT export in Blender")